troubalex/troubalex.github.io/keypress.md

 }
 ```

-I added variables to all properties I wanted to manipulate, and assigned random values to them in Javascript.
+I add variables to all properties I want to manipulate, and assign random values to them in Javascript.

 ```javascript
 const randomProperties = function (particle) {